 f.
-Four test anvils: flat, hemispherical and edge.
+Five test anvils: flat, hemispherical, roll bar, kerbstone and edge.

 f1.
 The flat anvil shall have a minimum surface area of 0.0127 m2, e.g. 127 mm diameter face.
 When fixed in position on the anvil mount, the surface shall be perpendicular to the head form trajectory.